scaraux/Hashtags/README.md

 UIViewController: HashtagsViewDelegate {

     func hashtagRemoved(hashtag: HashTag) {
-        // You code here
+        // Your code here
     }
     func viewShouldResizeTo(size: CGSize) {
         // Your code here
     }
 }
 ```

 #### Example:

-One good way to expand the height of your `HashtagsView`  when needed is to set a height constraint on it (from the code or interface builder).
+One simple way to expand the height of your `HashtagsView`  when needed is to set a height constraint on it (from the code or interface builder).
 Then you can modify the `constant` property of the constraint when the view needs to be expanded.
 Add an animation and you got it !

 <p align="left">
     <img src="Artwork/demo-dynamic.gif" loop=infinite width="300" alt="Example dynamic height"/>